 “Now, I am able to send my children to school, feed them nutritious food, and engage in social institutions like SACCOs for better financial access,” Tarkuwa tells us, adding that she is now able to provide for her family just as well as her husband did before he died three years ago.

-On average, households participating in LEAF Ethiopia are now making $40 to $50 each month in profits from their new businesses, and saving an average of $50 to $150 in their local village economic and social associations.
+On average, households participating in LEAF Ethiopia are now making $40 to $50 each month in profits from their new businesses and saving an average of $50 to $150 through their local village economic and social associations.
 These gains are significant, both for now and the future: Many families in LEAF had no savings prior to joining, and often took loans from local moneylenders with interest rates higher than 100%.

 Your tax-deductible gift makes you part of a vital community that enables us to reach 25 million people each year with life-saving and life-changing interventions that tackle poverty and its causes — including climate change and hunger.
 The end of poverty is possible within our lifetime.
 Your support can make it happen.